1 million children leave behind lives, friends in Ukraine

 Moldova Prime Minister Natalia Gavrilița told CNN on Sunday that one in every eight children in her country is a refugee.

+Daniel Gradinaru, a coordinator of Fight for Freedom, a Christian NGO at the Romanian border, said that older children could be “marked for the rest of their lives” by the experience of unexpectedly leaving their homes and traveling for days in the cold.

+“I hope that where they are going the people receiving them give them counseling,” Gradinaru said.

-Valeria Varenko, 9, fled with her mother Julia and her little brother from Ukrainian capital Kyiv after bombings had forced them to shelter in the basement of their apartment building.
+Valeria Varenko, 9, traveled day and night to Hungary with her mother Julia and her little brother after bombings had forced them to shelter in the basement of their apartment building in the Ukrainian capital Kyiv.

-After driving day and night for two days, the family reached a temporary refugee reception center in Barabas, Hungary.
-Valeria said she wanted to tell children left behind in Ukraine to be careful, and not to touch any objects in the street because “they could be bombs which can hurt them very much.”
+The family reached a temporary refugee reception center in Barabas, Hungary on Wednesday where Valeria said she wanted to tell children left behind in Ukraine to be careful, and not to touch any objects in the street because “they could be bombs which can hurt them very much.”

 Her father stayed behind to help defend Kyiv from Russian troops edging closer to the city.
 She said she was very proud of him, and that she misses him “very much.”